snalahi/Introduction-to-TensorFlow-for-Artificial-Intelligence-Machine-Learning-and-Deep-Learning/README.md

 {key : value} => this type of format with curly braces are used as dictionary in python. () => parentheses for tuples and [] => for lists.

+model.summary() is a very handy tool to print out the model execution steps with output shapes!!!

+In total, 2 rows and 2 columns always get eliminated from the original shape when the Conv2D (Convolution) layer is applied to the model.
+This happens due to the unavailability of the neighbouring pixels at the edges.
+So, for instance, if an image of shape (28, 28) is fed to the model and then convolution is applied, the output shape will be of (26, 26). *** See the handwritten notes for more detailed explanation ***